As a property investor it’s your job to maximise the return of your assets.

-Here’s a list of 10 ways to do this that I’ve learned over the years gaining experience from looking after 1,200 properties for clients through our property management department:
+Here’s a list of 10 ways to do this that I’ve learned over my 20+ years in property management which has now allowed me to oversee the team that manages properties for clients through our property management department at Metropole:

 Rents need to increase to keep up with inflation if your rent is tracking backwards it’s because of increasing supply out pacing demand in your area or most probably lack of investment.

 This is a vicious cycle because as your property deteriorates so do the references of your tenants and the trouble really starts.

 Cosmetic touches lift rent and equity at the same time.